Monitoring network maps salt content of lake Lauwersmeer

-The Lauwersmeer Future Agenda stipulates that the northern part of the lake may become more brackish in order to improve its ecological quality.
+The Future Agenda for Lauwersmeer stipulates that the northern part of the lake may become more brackish in order to improve its ecological quality.
 At the same time, the southern part will remain fresh, which is important for agriculture.

-We are investigating how we can achieve a gradual transition from fresh to salt water between Lauwersmeer and the Wadden Sea," says Meike.
+We are studying how we can achieve a gradual transition from freshwater to saltwater between lake Lauwersmeer and the Wadden Sea," says Meike.
 "The new monitoring network is a first step in this direction."

 Where is the salt?